Bridgwater: Economy

-As early as 1300, the port exported wheat, peas and beans to Ireland, France and Spain, and by 1400 was also exporting cloth from Somerset and the adjoining counties.
-By 1500 it was the largest port in Somerset, later becoming the fifth largest in England, until eclipsed by Bristol in the 18th century.
+As early as 1300, the port of Bridgwater exported wheat, peas and beans to Ireland, France and Spain, and by 1400 was also exporting cloth from Somerset and the adjoining counties.
+By 1500 it was the largest port in Somerset.
+By 1845 the town's shipping quays were defined as extending at least 716 ft downstream from the town bridge, on both banks of the Parrett.
 In its heyday, imports included wine, grain, fish, hemp, coal and timber.
 Exports included wheat, wool, cloth, cement, bricks and tiles.
-Unlike Bristol, Bridgwater was never involved in the slave trade and, in 1785, was the first town in Britain to petition the government to ban it.
+Unlike Bristol, Bridgwater was never involved in the Atlantic slave trade and, in 1785, was the first town in Britain to petition the government to ban it.